 AELP lobbies on behalf of its members to represent their views.
 Our main purpose is to lobby for government funded skills and employment programmes that increase work force productivity and improve social mobility.

 You can access the latest news about our work here.

-AELP Members can also access a wide-range of additional sector updates including our weekly Countdown newsletter, Sector Connect monthly digest, and a range of webinars.
+AELP Members can also access a wide-range of additional sector updates including our weekly Countdown newsletter, The Insider bi-monthly digest, and a range of webinars.
 If you're interested in accessing this market-leading insight then please visit our Membership section.

 All Media and PR enquiries should be directed to Aidan Relf, Director of Public Affairs at [email protected] or 07710 305182.